-The FLIGHT INCLUSIVE dates and prices are based on UK flights from London to Victoria Falls.
-Airport transfers are provided from/to Livingstone Airport or Victoria Falls Airport.
+The FLIGHT INCLUSIVE dates and prices are based on UK flights from London to Cape Town, and returning from Victoria Falls.

 Outbound flights will depart from the UK in the evening, arriving the next day (day 1 of the Land Only itinerary).
-Return flights will depart in the afternoon on the last day of the itinerary, arriving in the UK the following morning.
+Return flights will depart Victoria Falls, Zimbabwe in the afternoon on the last day of the itinerary, arriving in the UK the following morning.